 }

-By default, CloudCannon generate the value for from the input key name, in title case (e.g., page_title
+By default, CloudCannon generates the value from the Input key name, in title case (e.g., page_title

 will become "Page Title").